Beyond the baR

 KPUM proudly presents Beyond The Bar - an internship programme designed to help law students gain work experience in Malaysia by providing a platform for KPUM members to secure internships in Malaysia.
 It is hoped that, through this programme, students will get to explore potential career pathways and build meaningful relationships.

 This programme is designed to introduce law students to non-legal industries.
 It is a great opportunity for law students to widen their experience and skill sets if they wish to join a different industry.
 This programme allows participants to work in a variety of non-legal settings including accounting firms, banks, media and publishing companies and non-governmental organisations.

 The internship requires a commitment of at least one month; the subsequent month is not mandatory.
 In the event that applicants intend to intern for only one month, please inform the KPUM interviewer during your interview.

-* We remain optimistic with our internship programme during this pandemic and will continue to communicate with firms and update any changes on our Facebook page.
+* We will continue to communicate with firms and update any changes on our Facebook and Instagram page..

 HOW TO APPLY

 To apply, complete the application form and submit it along with an updated CV.
 Please save the application link in case you wish to make future amendments such as changing your preference order of firms.

 All applications will undergo a basic screening done by KPUM followed by a thorough assessment from the participating law firms.
 While KPUM strives to allocate firms according to the applicants’ preferences (and vice versa), we regret that this unfortunately cannot be guaranteed.

 While applicants are allowed to apply to both programmes (30 Days of Summer and Beyond the Bar), please note that most participating organisations require a two-month commitment from their interns.
 This would therefore prevent members from participating in both internship programmes should there be a clash of dates.